jacksonthatsme/illuminyti/content/operations/the-library-walk.md

     content: 'Find a Mystery Cube from Super Mario and hit it.
 Get a video for a power up of 2 stars.'
 ---

-This is the clue that points you towards The Library Walk
+Stroll where the sidewalk speaks, guiding you to the lion's den.